 - Christian Hoffelner

 is a designer who runs the design studio Büro International London, working on projects in the cultural and educational sector, as well as the commercial: exhibition designs, identity programmes, architecture-related designs and publications amongst others.
-He has lead large- to small-scale projects for Tate Modern, Tate Britain, Museum Folkwang Essen, Whitechapel Gallery London.
-Currently he is working on the long-term international art project Europe(n) initiated by the Goethe-Institut.
+He has lead large- to small-scale projects for Tate Modern, Tate Britain, Museum Folkwang Essen, Whitechapel Gallery London and other organisations.
+Recently he has overseen the visual identity on the 5-year international art project Europe(n) by the Goethe-Institut.
 In October 2008 he was appointed Professor for System-Design at the Leipzig Academy and leads the class.
 Up until that time he was Associate Lecturer at Central Saint Martins Collage of Art & Design London and had taught at various other colleges in the UK and Europe.
-He writes and publishes frequently on visual culture and is currently pursuing a number of research projects.
+He writes and publishes frequently on visual culture and is pursuing research projects.

 Guests who have previously visited the System-Design class include: